OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 Then the Lord opened Balaam’s eyes, and he saw the angel of the Lord standing in the road with his sword drawn.
 So he bowed low and fell facedown.

 ## Numbers 22:32
-The angel of the Lord asked him, “Why have you beaten your donkey these three times?
+The angel of the Lord asked him, “Why have you struck your donkey these three times?
 I have come here to oppose you because your path is a reckless one before me.

 ## Numbers 22:33
 The donkey saw me and turned away from me these three times.
 If it had not turned away, I would certainly have killed you by now, but I would have spared it.”